 Focusing on the basics helps you win championships

-Kelita Zupancic is a 2x Olympian from Canada who is teaching you how she likes to utilize Harai Goshi.
-Make sure you pay close attention to the grips that she is using as well as how she gets the proper reactions from her opponents.
-Kelita has been using this technique for years on the International Circuit.
-Here are some of the key details that this former World #1 athlete has when doing this technique:
+In this video, Kelita Zupancic, 2x Olympian from Canada is going to teach you how she likes to utilize Harai Goshi.
+A few things to pay super close attention to before we get started: The grips she is using as well as how she manages to get the proper reaction out of her opponent.
+Kelita has been using Harai Goshi for years on the international competitive stage.
+Make no mistake, she’s an absolute animal when it comes to executing it.
+And without a doubt, the best person to learn this technique from.
+Here are some of the key details that this former World #1 athlete has when executing Harai Goshi:

 Harai Ogoshi Step 1